ouspg/LLM-Hackathon/README.md

 You can run the probes on all available models in [Hugging Face Models](https://huggingface.co/models) (some require authentication and more computation power than others).

 Hugging Face API has rate limits, so in order to run garak probes on certain Hugging Face models, we need to set a personal User Access Token as an environment variable.
 If you don't already have a Hugging Face User Access Token, you can create one [here](https://huggingface.co/settings/tokens) after you have created an account and are logged in to the [Hugging Face](https://huggingface.co/) web platform.
-The User Accesss Token needs to have "Read" priviledges (See image below).
+The User Accesss Token needs to have "Read" priviledges (see image below).

 ![Hugging Face Token creation](/assets/img/hf_token_creation.PNG "Hugging Face Token creation")